rsalmei/alive-progress/README.md

 Oh, you want to suspend it altogether!

 Why would you want to pause it, I hear?
 To get to manually act on some items at will, I say!
 <br>Suppose you need to reconcile payment transactions (been there, done that).
 You need to iterate over thousands of them, detect somehow the faulty ones, and fix them.
 This fix is not simple nor deterministic, you need to study each one to understand what to do.
-They could be missing a recipient, or have the wrong amount, or not be synced with the server, etc, it's hard to even imagine all possibilities.
-Typically you would have to let the detection process run until completion, appending to a list each inconsistency it finds and waiting (potentially a long time) until you can finally start fixing them...
+They could be missing a recipient, or have the wrong amount, or not be synced with the server, etc., it's hard to even imagine all possibilities.
+Typically, you would have to let the detection process run until completion, appending to a list each inconsistency it finds and waiting (potentially a long time) until you can finally start fixing them...
 You could of course mitigate that by processing in chunks or printing them and acting via another shell or something like that, but those have their own shortcomings... 😓

 Now there's a better way!
 Simply pause the actual detection process for a while!
 Then you have to wait only until the next fault is found, and act in near real-time!